Thetta/GitBook_ICO-Approaches/README.md

 ### Your help is Greatly Appreciated and Welcome!

-Feel free to update and fix!
+Feel free to update and fix.

 [Direct link to the github repo is here](https://github.com/thetta).